zenea-project/zenea-swift/README.md

 You'll be able to import and use the library targets `zenea`, `zenea-fs` and `zenea-http` simply by including this package in your swift dependencies.

 To run the web server provided by the `App` target, `cd` into whatever directory this readme file is in and execute `swift run`.
+This will automatically install all additional dependencies and compile everything.